NHL DFS is similar to MLB in terms of how you build lineups, how you view stacking, and how to value players.

 Two main points to always focus on in NHL DFS are what lines the players are on and making sure the goalies you are rostering are confirmed as the starters.
 Two of the best resources for that are LeftWingLock.com and DailyFaceOff.com.
 That is where you can find updated forward and power-play lines for each team, along with which goalies are confirmed as the starters.

-Let's jump in to take a look at today's slate and some players to consider for your lineups.
+Let's jump in and take a look at today's slate and some players to consider for your lineups.

 Goalie to Target

 Sergei Bobrovsky ($6,800): The Florida Panthers are sizable -250 road favorites, yet we see Bobrovsky under $7,000 tonight.
 This is rather interesting since the Panthers are the heaviest moneyline favorite tonight, and Bobrovsky is the third-lowest-salaried goalie on the slate.
 I get the fact that he has been inconsistent in recent starts, but the massive win equity is worth going after.

 The matchup is a great one since the Montreal Canadiens are only scoring 2.11 goals per 60 minutes in five-on-five situations over the last two weeks, which is the eighth-lowest in the league.
 The Habs are also allowing the third-worst (67.14) Corsi Against (Total Shot Attempts Allowed) over the last two weeks, which should put the Panthers' offense in a spot to score and power Bobrovsky to a win.

 Jack Eichel ($9,000): With a 3.59 implied goal total, the Vegas Golden Knights should be a popular option in all formats with their matchup against the Detroit Red Wings.
 Vegas has been a bit up and down in recent games, but this is the perfect spot for them to get back on track.
 The Red Wings have one of the worst defenses in the league.